wang6609/Reinforcement-Learning/Udacity DRL Project/Navigation/README.md

 # Navigation
 ## Deep Reinforcement Learning
 Using Reinforcement Learning to solve a navigation problem. **Python3** and **PyTorch** is used.
-This is one of the projects of the Udacity Deep Reinforcement Learning Nanodegree.
+This is the first project in the Deep Reinforcement Learning Nanodegree from Udacity.

 The following game environment description and programming envirionment setting is provided by Udacity.